-The GPU kernel of our cuART could support both SpMV and SpMV_T at the same time, by using the SCSR based system matrix with our blocking techniques.
-Algorithm 1 shows such kernel.
+The GPU kernel of our cuART could support both SpMV and SpMV-T at the same time by using the SCSR based system matrix with our blocking techniques, and is transpose-free and race-free.
+Algorithm 2 shows such kernel, and Fig. 10 shows memory layout of system matrix (using one dense sub-matrix as example) and data access pattern.

-Figure 9 (a) illustrates the memory layout of an example dense sub-matrix Sub_SM_3 (with the size p q) and the data access pattern using multiple GPU threads for SpMV.
-In this figure, x is the projection vector, col_idx and w_val are the column index (in original SM) and value arrays of Sub_SM_3 , and y is the resultant vector.
+Specifically, Fig. 10a illustrates the memory layout of an example dense sub-matrix Sub_SM_3 (with the size p q) and the data access pattern using multiple GPU threads for SpMV.
+In this figure, x is the projection vector, $col_i dx$ and $w_v val$ are the column index (in original SM) and value arrays of Sub_SM_3 , and y is the resultant vector.
 Our task-mapping scheme is assigning one sub-matrix row to one thread, and each thread is demanded to compute the product of assigned row and x.
 This One-Thread-to-One-Row mapping can fully utilize the hardware resources, since the number of rows (e.g. 92160 in 720 views with 1024 rays per view case) is usually much larger than the number of commodity GPU cores (e.g. 4992 in Tesla K80).
 Moreover, in order to achieve coalesced memory access on GPU, we store the matrix in column major order.
-The SpMV computation can be executed following the statement in line 6 of Algorithm 1.
-For example, as shown in Figure 9 (a), the thread 2(T2) handles the row 2 in the dense sub-matrix; T2 calculates the product of each row 2 element and its corresponding (based on value in $col_i dx$) element of x, accumulates these products, and then adds the result to corresponding element of y (y_2 in this case).
+The SpMV computation can be executed following the statement in line 6 of Algorithm 2.
+For example, as shown in Fig. 10a, the thread 2(T2) handles the row 2 in the dense sub-matrix; T2 calculates the product of each row 2 element and its corresponding (based on value in $col_i dx$) element of x, accumulates these products, and then adds the result to corresponding element of y (y_2 in this case).